wp-plugins/nextgen-facebook/readme.txt

 = HashTags =

-**(New in Version 6.15.0)** NGFB Open Graph+ can also include tag names, converted to hastags, in the Open Graph / Rich Pin description, tweet text and social captions.
+NGFB Open Graph+ can include tag names, converted to hastags, in the Open Graph / Rich Pin description, tweet text and social captions.

 = Optional Social Buttons =

-NGFB Open Graph+ also comes with several social sharing buttons, that you can optionally include on the Post / Page editing page, above / below your content or excerpt, as a widget, shortcode, or even call as a function from your theme template(s).
+NGFB Open Graph+ comes with several social sharing buttons, that you can optionally include on the Post / Page editing page, above / below your content or excerpt, as a widget, shortcode, or even call as a function from your theme template(s).
 Each of the following social buttons can be enabled, configured, and styled individually:

 * Facebook
 * Google+